General Education Foundations (GEF)

 Mathematics and quantitative reasoning are necessary in education, the workplace, and nearly every field of human endeavor.
 Quantitatively literate citizens must have the capacity to understand numerical aspects of daily life and apply critical reasoning to data.Students will demonstrate effective use of quantitative techniques and practical application of numerical, symbolic, or spatial concepts.

 F4.
 Society & Connections (3 credits)

 As global citizens, we must understand human behavior in its many forms and expressions, which may include methods of communication, familial and professional relationships, or our place in social, political, and economic systems.
 Civic knowledge and engagement are critical to individual, societal, and global survival.
-Students will demonstrate understanding and analysis of human behavior, societal and political organization, or communication.
+Students will be able to investigate and analyze human behavior, societal and political organization, or communication.
+(Updated March 2022)

 F5.
 Human Inquiry & the Past (3 credits)

 Human development reminds us of the continued importance of understanding events in a larger context of past experience, philosophical inquiry, or spiritual questing.
 A fundamental knowledge of our forebears, their successes, mistakes, obsessions, and weaknesses allow us to progress.
 A fundamental grasp of the realm of human thought, reason, ethics, or beliefs enables us understand our world and ourselves.
-Students will interpret historical events or philosophical perspectives to identify patterns, develop analytical reasoning, apply methods of critical inquiry or expand problem-solving skills.
+Students will be able to interpret historical events or philosophical perspectives.
+(Updated March 2022)

 F6.
 The Arts & Creativity (3 credits)